-Applications are sought from suitably qualified and experienced persons interested in being appointed, as a member of a state, territory or regional board of a National Board under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+Expressions of interest are sought from persons interested in appointment as a community member to the Queensland Board of the Medical Board of Australia (the Queensland Board) under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).

-State, territory and regional board appointments are made by the relevant Minister for Health under Section 36 of the National Law.
+Queensland board appointments are made by the Queensland Minister for Health under Section 36 of the National Law.